 How to Build Endurance Running

-By Marnie Kunz
+By Marnie Kunz,

 Whether you are a beginning runner training for your first 5K or you want to run your first marathon, you may be wondering how to build endurance running.
 The good news is that running farther - maybe even 2 or 3 times farther than you are running currently — is not as hard as it sounds.
-I’ve coached runners who have never run more than 5K to complete marathons and helped people who have never run to compete in their first 5Ks.
+I’ve coached runners who have never run more than 5K to complete marathons and helped people who have never run to do their first 5Ks.
 The key to building endurance is to follow some specific training principles that will help you build your stamina gradually.
 Armed with the right coaching techniques, you can build up to running your dream distance.
 Here’s how:

 how-to-build-endurance-running